OpenEnergyDashboard/DesignDocs/testing/testing.md

 # Documentation on how testing data is created and used

-**As of 23 January 2025 all test cases are allocated or done.
-Thus, no new cases are available.
-OED may add more cases in the future.**
+## Status of tests: **Important**

+**As of 6 February 2025 all test cases are reserved or done.
+Tests are allocated by the OED project individually or to organizations.
+If you want to work on a test case then either put a comment in the issue or contact the project to see if we can assign you one.
+Tests cases that are done without assignment will not be accepted.**

 ## Creating a new test